-The Board has been guided by the Malaysian Code on Corporate Governance 2017 ("MCCG 2017") in its implementation of corporate governance practices.
+The Board has been guided by the Malaysian Code on Corporate Governance 2021 ("MCCG 2021") in its corporate governance practices.
 Whilst ensuring compliance with Bursa Malaysia Securities Berhad Main Market Listing Requirements ("Listing Requirements") and the Companies Act 2016, the Board always keep abreast with the developments in industry practices and the requirements by other relevant regulations to uphold the highest level of corporate governance throughout the Group.

-This statement provides an overview of the corporate governance practices of the Company in respect of financial year ended 31 December 2020 and to be read together with the Corporate Governance Report of the Company ("CG Report") which is available on the Company's website at www.mfm.com.my.
-The CG Report discloses the Company's application of each recommended practice in the MCCG 2017.
+This statement provides an overview of the corporate governance practices of the Company in respect of financial year ended 31 December 2021 and to be read together with the Corporate Governance Report of the Company ("CG Report") which is available on the Company's website at www.mfm.com.my.
+The CG Report discloses the Company's application of each practice set out in the MCCG 2021.

-This overview statement describes the approaches that the Company has taken with respect to the 3 key principles of the MCCG 2017 as follows:
+This overview statement describes the approaches that the Company has taken with respect to the 3 key principles of the MCCG 2021 as follows: